KaiserWerk/ERAF-Go-SDK/README.md

 This is a prototype implementation, using BigEndian, currently only tested on windows/amd64.
 Tests on other OS/Arch combinations are due.

+There is of course some slight overhead.
+The data fields, like ``Certificate`` or ``Nonce`` can all be empty, but there is always space reserved for headers, even if no data has been set yet.
+This overhead currently amounts to __42 bytes__.

 ## Purpose

 There are a lot of different ways to authenticate an entity.
 Using username and password, a bearer token or a certificate are just a few examples.
-This format is for bundling different authentication information into a single, portable file, easily transmittable over the line, e.g. via HTTP.
-You can for example use the ``Nonce`` and ``Tag`` fields to save meta data for AES encryption of data (e.g. the certificate) and decrypt the content at the recipients device.
+This format is for bundling different authentication information into a single, portable file, easily transmittable over the line, e.g. via HTTP or email.
+You can for example use the ``Nonce`` and ``Tag`` fields to save meta data for AES encryption of the data (e.g. the certificate) and decrypt the content at the recipient's device.
 This is just one example of the many possible use cases.

 ## Examples